UI customization guide

 com.unblu.conversation.invitation.allowForwardToNamedArea specifies which participants may forward a conversation to a named area.

-The participation role of the person logged in to the Agent Desk determines the content of the forward button menu.
+The participation role of the person logged in to the Agent Desk determines the content of the Forward button menu.

 -